fidyeates/PyHighcharts/README.md

 ## General Usage

-Using Highcharts is so simple: You can even doing it on the command line!
+Using Highcharts is so simple: You can even do it on the command line!

 <pre><code>from PyHighcharts import Highchart
 H = Highchart(width='500 px',height='500 px',renderTo='container')